THE SCHOOL DAY

-All of our Early Years and Key Stage 1 children must be dropped at their classroom door by an adult.
+All of our Early Years children must be dropped at their classroom doors by an adult.

 Key Stage 2

-Key Stage 2 children may enter their classrooms on their own from 8.45am until 8.55am.
+Key stage 2 children may enter their classrooms on their own between 8.45am and 8.55am.

 If for any reason the regular person is unable to collect your child we need to be notified who will be doing so.
 This is obviously for security purposes.